 Yet, to decide which one holds more significance is purely based on personality traits like genetics, self-esteem, life experience and most importantly personal perceptions about good and bad.

-A famous personality is one who has a considerable prominence or a person who receives much acclaim and attention.
+A famous personality is one who has considerable prominence or a person who receives much acclaim and attention.
 But as discussed above it has two sides.
 “Fame doesn’t fulfil you.
-It warms you a bit, but that is temporary”- Marliyn Monroe
+It warms you a bit, but that is temporary”- Marilyn Monroe

 - Fame is confused with success.
-For instance Madonna is famous while Helen Keller is successful.
+For instance, criminals are famous while Helen Keller is successful.

-- Sometimes fame doesn’t bring respect and power.
+- Sometimes fame may not bring respect and power.

 - While a famous person has the ability to reach the masses, he/she is always in the public eye.

-- Famous people get criticism by the virtue of rumors even if they have done good for the society.
+- Famous people get criticism by the virtue of rumours even if they have done well for society.

 - Famous people hide their miseries and tend to keep up a cheerful smile always.

-- To be famous puts a person in a position of accountability.
+- Fame puts a person in a position of accountability.

 As per Vocabulary.com, an important person is one whose actions and opinions strongly influence the course of events.“I want to be important by being different.
 And all these girls are the same” – Sylvia Plath

-- An important person has an ability to add value, by providing useful insights and suggestions.
+- An important person has the ability to add value, by providing useful insights and suggestions.

-- An important person realizes the significance of goods deeds and aims to preach and follow the same.
+- An important person realizes the significance of good deeds and aims to preach and follow the same.